larsensong/Bird-Game/README.md

 This is a 2D practice game.
 The game is based on a character moving through a landscape.
 Its a survial  mode based game.
 The game is developed in unity platform with coding languages like C#.The  game is still under development.
 New features will be added directly to the master branch.Any contribution is highly appreciated and allowed.
-The features will be added simultaneously.The  game is sheduled to be unravel stage by stage
+The features will be added simultaneously.The  game is sheduled to be unravel stage by stage.

-## :blue_book: Authors
+## :Blue_book: Authors
 * ** Larsen Song **

 ## :mag: License